Northwest Reefs & Shipwrecks

 Bay County

-GPS Coordinates Bay County GPS File Downloads
+GPS Coordinates Bay County GPS File Downloads PDF KML GPX

 Bay County is currently on a mission to document and correct their artificial reef GPS coordinates that were converted from the old Loran system by FWC.
 We anxiously await their corrected list of 35 sites that will be audited using a $12,000 grant from FWC.
 Once complete we will update our charts.
 Bay County needs your help verifying GPS numbers http://bay.ifas.ufl.edu/seagrant/reefs.